williamDalston/schrodingers-cat-website/content/articles/qc-critique-001.md

 ### Self-Locating Uncertainty

 **The Idea**: When the universe branches, you don't know which branch you'll end up in.
-This uncertainty—not about what happens, but about which branch contains "you"—might give rise to probabilities.
+This uncertainty not about what happens, but about which branch contains "you" might give rise to probabilities.

 The concept of self-locating uncertainty suggests that when you perform a quantum measurement, the universe splits, and you don't know which branch contains your continued existence.
 This uncertainty about your location across branches could give rise to subjective probabilities.